Question: What's Black about Black Friday, Anyway? Why is it Called Black Friday?

 Black Friday has become the big shopping day nationwide that, retailers hope, will encourage consumers to spend enough money to tip them into the "black" or profitable zone for the year.

-So, the term "Black Friday" started as an insider lingo among retailers.
+The term "Black Friday" started as an insider lingo among retailers.
 And it is now used in the general US population.
 Virtually every city in America, every mall, and many online retailers promote "Black Friday" sales.

 Why Black Friday (A Good Thing for Consumers) Might Be Confused With Stock Market Crashes (A Bad Thing for Consumers)The name "Black Friday" does have a disturbing linguistic proximity to three crises in the US stock market: